 Now isn’t that a cheery way to end your evening?
 But, that’s how it was.

-Now 3, Miss.
+Now 7, Miss.
 Nuala is a calm, imaginative, easy-going kid.
 She certainly has a flair for the dramatic and although more than half Irish, her love of pasta and cheese lends itself more to mommy’s Italian roots.
-Nothing bothers her and she epitomizes the “fair shouldered” quality of her name.
-She loves all animals (especially ocean creatures and dinosaurs), has a vocabulary that most teenagers can’t match, and she truly is the most observant child I have ever met.
-Good thing, considering her mom can’t see!
+Nuala epitomizes the “fair shouldered” quality indicative of her name.
+She loves animals (especially cats and dogs), has a vocabulary that most teenagers can’t match, and she is truly the most observant child I have ever met.
+That’s a good thing considering her mom can’t see!

 Aoife is 5 years old and it’s clear to me that her daddy named her right.
 When Aoife wants something; she gets it.
 Her determination is unwavering.
 She has to do everything herself, whether it’s putting on her own shoes or feeding the family cat.
 Her favorite musical is “The Greatest Showman” and she will happily give an impromptu performance at a moment’s notice.

 My girls are the breath to my life and the beat to my heart.
 There is no sweeter sound then hearing my two little bugs call me “mommy” – even if it’s only because they need a refill on their goldfish crackers.

 John 15:16 says, “You did not choose Me but I chose you, and appointed you that you would go and bear fruit, and that your fruit would remain, so that whatever you ask of the Father in My name He may give to you.”